© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llywernog Lead and Silver Mine is a scheduled monument protected by Cadw under reference CD158.
 View the official record →

-Llywernog Lead and Silver Mine is a post-medieval and modern industrial mining complex located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD158.
+Llywernog Lead and Silver Mine is a post-medieval and modern industrial mining site located in Ceredigion, Wales, designated as a scheduled ancient monument under Cadw reference CD158.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD158.

 Llywernog Lead and Silver Mine is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD158.